 Table of contents

-Decarboxylation is a chemical reaction that occurs by heating raw cannabis.
-Also called “decarbing,” decarboxylation is necessary to activate the therapeutic cannabinoids of the cannabis plant, namely cannabidiol (CBD) and tetrahydrocannabinol (THC).
-It is called “decarbing” or “decarboxylation” as it is a chemical reaction that removes carbon dioxide (CO2)from carbon chains in cannabinoids.
+“Decarbing” is short for decarboxylation — a chemical reaction that occurs by heating raw cannabis.
+It is necessary to activate the therapeutic cannabinoids of the cannabis plant, namely CBD and THC.
+It is called “decarbing” or “decarboxylation” as it is a chemical reaction that removes carbon dioxide (CO2) from carbon chains in cannabinoids.

-Decarboxylation is the process of heating cannabis to power up the plant material: essential cannabinoids like CBD and THC that are present in other forms in raw cannabis.
-Before decarboxylation, these two prominent cannabinoids exist as acidic cannabidiolic acid and tetrahydrocannabinolic acid (CBDA and THCA).
-THCA won’t get you high in its chemical precursor form, although this acidic cannabinoid may offer health benefits of its own.
+Decarboxylation is the process of heating your weed to power up essential cannabinoids like CBD (cannabidiol) and THC (tetrahydrocannabinol) that are present in other forms in raw cannabis.

 Heating cannabis is not the only way to decarboxylate the plant, though.
 Improperly stored cannabis will naturally decarb over time, causing the cannabinoids to activate before you’re ready to consume the weed, resulting in less potency.
 For this reason, it is crucial to store your cannabis in an airtight container under the right light and temperature conditions.